Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/fastbufferwriter-fastbufferreader.md

 - First, it comes with a cost of having to track bitwise lengths and convert them to bytewise lenghts.
 - Second, it comes with a cost of having to remember to add padding after your bitwise writes and reads to ensure the next bytewise write or read functions correctly, and to make sure the buffer length includes any trailing bits.

-To address that, `FastBufferReader` and `FastBufferWriter` do not, themselves, have bitwise operations.
+To address that, `FastBufferReader` and `FastBufferWriter` don't, themselves, have bitwise operations.
 When needed, however, you can create a `BitWriter` or `BitReader` instance, which is used ensure that no unaligned bits are left at the end - from the perspective of `FastBufferReader` and `FastBufferWriter`, only bytes are allowed. `BitWriter` and `BitReader` operate directly on the underlying buffer, so calling non-bitwise operations within a bitwise context is an error (and will raise an exception in non-production builds).

 ```csharp
 FastBufferWriter writer = new FastBufferWriter(256, Allocator.TempJob);